dexxman/Adventure-sales-work-excel-analysis-/README.md

 **Problem:** The U.S. accounts for 7,819 customers vs. Canada's 1,571 — a 5x gap despite both being English-speaking Western markets.
 **Recommendation:** Allocate increased marketing spend to Canada, Germany, and France where customer counts are low (1,571–1,810) but market potential likely mirrors the U.S.

-### ⚪ Data Completeness (2008)
-**Problem:** 2008 data appears to cut off in July, making year-end comparisons misleading.
-**Recommendation:** Ensure the Power BI data pipeline is refreshed with full-year 2008 data.
-Implement automated data freshness alerts in the dashboard to flag incomplete periods.

 ---